-The most common Mediterranean jellyfish, Pelagia Noctiluca, not dangerous but possesses an uncomfortable sting.
-Photo by Hans Hillewaert.
+The most common Mediterranean jellyfish, pelagia noctiluca, not dangerous but possessing an uncomfortable sting.
+More

 There are around two thousand species of Jellyfish in the world but less than one hundred are considered dangerous to human animals.
 They are not in fact fish but invertebrates with none of the organs we would associate with higher life forms.

 Jellyfish eat mainly zooplankton and do so by capturing them with toxic tentacles which range from a few inches to a few hundred feet long.
 They travel around the oceans via self propulsion, tide and wind, in warm and cold waters alike.

 The lack of a brain in your average jelly means that if a jellyfish stings you it really can’t help it – unless it’s Chironex Fleckeri (Box Jelly) which can apparently herd fish and shrimp into the shore.